 Brenda S. Torrence

-Brenda joined the SCICU staff in January of 1988, serving as an Administrative Assistant, then as Office Manager.
-Currently, as Vice President for Business Affairs, she manages all the accounting and financial functions of the organization, including the disbursements of scholarship and grant monies.
+Brenda joined the SCICU staff in January 1988, serving as an Administrative Assistant, then later as Office Manager and Vice President – Business Affairs.
+Currently, as Director of Finance and Administration, she manages all the accounting and financial functions of the organization, including the disbursements of scholarship and grant monies.
 Brenda also serves as the SCICU Secretary and Treasurer for the Board of Trustees and oversees other events and projects for the organization.
 Prior to joining the organization, she was Assistant Vice President and Branch Manager at First Union National Bank with responsibility for several Columbia branch locations.
 Brenda resides in Lexington and has one son.

-Shay joined the SCICU staff as media and communications specialist in July 2015.
-Her responsibilities include internal/external publications, newsletters, website maintenance, research, and technical support for marketing and special events/programs.
+Shay joined the SCICU staff in July 2015 as media/communications specialist.
+Her responsibilities as Director of Communications include internal/external publications, newsletters, website content curation and maintenance, database management, research, and technical support for marketing and special events/programs.

 A native of Leesville, SC, Shay graduated magna cum laude from Erskine College in 1986 with a BS degree in business administration and minor in government.
 She also earned an MBA with concentrations in marketing, management information systems, and finance in 1988 from the University of Georgia.
 Shay has served on the Erskine College Alumni Board of Directors and was named a Frances Cardwell Distinguished Alumni Lecturer, also at Erskine College.
 While at Erskine, Shay was a recipient of the E. B. Kennedy scholarship, editor-in-chief of The Mirror newspaper, and served two terms as President of the SC Press Association-Collegiate Division.

-Shay’s professional background is highlighted by marketing and research experience across multiple industries.
-Her experience also includes national marketing research and database marketing in the financial services and restaurant industries.
-Shay’s non-profit activities include advocacy for children and adults with autism and intellectual disability.
+Shay’s professional background is highlighted by marketing and research experience across multiple industries, including national marketing research and database marketing in the financial services and restaurant industries.
+She serves as Secretary on the Executive Committee of The ARC of South Carolina and advocates for children and adults with autism.